-Use construction paper crayons to draw the images on pieces of black foam core board 5 cm x 8 cm (2" x 3").
+Use construction paper crayons or oil pastels to draw the images on small pieces of black foam core board 5 cm x 8 cm (2" x 3").

 Decide if you want to add a small amount of glitter glue to highlight parts of the image.
 (You may decide to add glitter glue to all, some or none of the drawings.)

-Move the images around trying different arrangements until you find the one that you like best.
+Move the drawings around trying different arrangements until you find the one that you like best.

 There should be 3 rows of 3.

-Once you are satisfied with the arrangement glue the images to a piece of construction paper.
+Once you are satisfied with the arrangement glue the drawings to a piece of construction paper or Bristol board.

-Do deeper research about one of the artists they have chosen.
+do in depth research about one of the artists they have chosen;

 Gather and make available books about Canadian art, for example, Canadian Artists, by Maxine Trottier; A First Book of Canadian Art, by Richard Rhodes; A Concise History of Canadian Painting, by Dennis Reid; The Group of Seven and Tom Thomson, by David Silcox; Tom Thomson, by Charles Hill; Emily Carr Collected, by Ian Thom; Lawren Harris: An Introduction to His Life and Art, by Joan Murray; Canadian Heritage Collection, Primary Documents of 20th Century Canada – The Visual Arts, by Heather Miller.

-Download and display the Elements of Art and Principles of Design posters available on this website.
-Posters
+Download and display the Elements of Art and Principles of Designposters available on this website.

 Have students select 9 images that highlight different key elements and principles.

-View an image of a Canadian painting, for example, "Whales of Monterrey", by Ted Harrison.
+View and discuss an image of a Canadian painting, for example, "Whales of Monterrey", by Ted Harrison.